 - ‘Testing the boundaries of ekphrasis: Lucian On the Hall’, Ramus 31 (2002) 126–35.

 I am a regular peer-reviewer for Classical Journals and publishers.
 I have acted as a member of Council for the Society for the Promotion of Roman Studies and have served on the JACT Ancient History committee (chair 2007-2010) and the Classical Association Journals Board.

 - M.A.
 (Oxford); M.A.
 (London)

 - Ph.D.
 (London)

 Student Drop-in Hours

-Please email to make an appointment, or log onto teams and call me during those times.
-If I appear as busy (ie seeing another student) please send a message and I will call you back as soon as I am free.
+I am also available on campus each week; please email to check times and make an appointment.
+For online drop0in hours, please call me on Teams If I appear as busy (ie seeing another student) please send a message and I will call you back as soon as I am free.